 Fortunately, the Tonto National Forest withdrew the 2022 draft decision for the Hicks-Pikes Peak allotment on January 6, 2023, in response to objections filed by conservationists.
 The withdrawal notifications explained that a new and better EA should be drafted for the allotment.
 As of April 2024, however, the project still wasn’t listed on the Tonto’s schedule of proposed actions (SOPA).

-Still, Congress has passed numerous bills that authorized voluntary grazing permit retirements in specific local situations.
-It’s proven to be a good strategy, so in November 2023 U.S Representatives Jared Huffman (D-CA)and Adam Smith (D-WA) introduced the Voluntary Grazing Permit Retirement Act (HR 6314) to allow permit retirements on all Western public lands.
-It wouldn’t allocate any federal funding to encourage ranchers to surrender their permits, but would rely upon private organizations to provide incentives.
+Since then, Congress has passed several bills that authorized voluntary grazing permit retirements in specific local situations.
+It’s proven to be a good strategy, so in November 2023 U.S Representatives Jared Huffman (D-CA) and Adam Smith (D-WA) introduced the Voluntary Grazing Permit Retirement Act (HR 6314) to allow permit retirements on all Western public lands.
+It didn’t allocate any federal funding to encourage ranchers to surrender their permits, but relied upon private organizations to provide financial incentives.
+This is important because government payments for permit retirements could create the defacto conversion of grazing permits to private property rights.
 The bill is still awaiting a hearing in the House Committee on Natural Resources, despite being a common sense solution and having the support of numerous environmental organizations.